Beksh44/checkers_ai/README.md

-# 🏁 4x4 Checkers with Perfect AI Strategy
+# 4x4 Checkers with AI

-This is a Python implementation of a simplified Checkers (Dáma) game on a 4×4 board, featuring:
+This is a Python implementation of a simplified Checkers game on a 4×4 board, featuring:

 - 🎮 Playable GUI using Tkinter
 - 🧠 AI opponent using the Minimax algorithm with alpha-beta pruning